 What is Teespring?

-Teespring is a free platform that lets you create and sell over 20 kinds of merch with no upfront cost or risk.
+Teespring is a free platform that lets you create and sell over 50 unlockable print-on-demand products as well as sourcing and fulfilment services for anything you can dream of.
+All with no upfront cost, risk or hassle.
 We handle everything, from printing to shipping to customer service.
+Over 100,000 creators use Teespring to create quality merch for their fans.

 Why should I make custom merch?

 Custom merch is a great way to diversify and increase your revenue and give back to your community by letting fans wear their support for you IRL.
-Merch can also commemorate hilarious inside jokes, as well as help you easily identify your fans at conferences.
+Merch can also commemorate inside jokes, as well as help you easily identify your fans at conferences and meetups.

 How do I use Teespring?